Reverse Engineering Malware Training

 - If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the training course in manner understandable to lay audiences.

 Reverse Engineering Malware Training Course – Audience/Target Group

 - Any individual looking forward to understand Reverse Engineering and Malware Analysis

 Reverse Engineering Malware Training Course – Class Prerequisites

 The knowledge and skills that a learner must have before attending this training course are:

-- Be familiar with using Windows and Linux operating environments and be able to troubleshoot general OS connectivity and setup issues.
+- Be familiar with using Windows and Linux operating environments.

 Reverse Engineering Malware Training – Course Content